 (e) in other circumstances, if any, prescribed.

-Penalty: a fine of $25 000.
+Penalty for this subsection: a fine of $25 000.

 (3) Subsection (2) does not apply to the publication or use of statistical or other information that could not reasonably be expected to lead to the identification of any person to whom it relates.

+[Section 117 amended: No. 3 of 2023 s.
+72.]

 118. Publication of information

 (1) The Board may cause to be published, in any form or manner that the Board considers appropriate, information concerning any of the following —

-(a) the registration of teachers;
+(a) matters in relation to the registration of teachers;

+(b) matters in relation to registered teachers or formerly registered teachers;

-(b) matters that adversely affect or may adversely affect the interests of persons at educational venues who are taught by registered teachers.
+(c) matters that adversely affect or may adversely affect the interests of persons at educational institutions who are or were taught by registered teachers or formerly registered teachers.

 (2) Without limiting subsection (1) —